 Genetics of NBIA

-Here we have compiled basics on genetic issues related to NBIA.
+Here, we've compiled basics on genetic issues related to NBIA.

-Inheritance of most forms of NBIA
+Inheritance of most NBIA disorders

-If a copy of a recessive gene carries a change (mutation), the "carrier" of the mutation is healthy but can inherit the mutated gene.
-Recessive diseases only occur when both parents are carriers for the same condition and then pass these mutated genes to their children.
-In purely statistical terms, there is a 1 in 4 (25%) chance of two carriers having a child affected by NBIA, a 2 in 4 (50%) chance of having a child who is also a carrier, and a 1 in 4(25%) chance of having a child to whom the gene mutation has not been passed on.
-Most forms of NBIA are inherited in this way, i.e. autosomal recessive.
+If one copy of a recessive gene carries a change (mutation), the "carrier" of the mutation is healthy, but can inherit the mutated gene.
+Recessive disorders only occur when both parents are carriers of the same condition and both pass on the mutated gene to their child.
+Statistically, the probability is 1 in 4 (25%) that two carriers will have a child affected by NBIA, 2 in 4 (50%) of having a child who is also a carrier, and 1 in 4 (25%) of having a child to whom the gene mutation has not been passed on.
+Most NBIA diseases are inherited in this way, i.e. autosomal recessive.

 Exceptions